IBM/openshift101/workshop/99-faq/README.md

 ## Log in to IBM Cloud

 If you have created an IBM Cloud account before as Pay-as-You-Go account you might be needing to create a new account.
+Creating account using Gmail, Yahoo, or Outlook will work.
+If you have a corporate account with IBM already, it's safer to use a personal due to the IAM rules we'll use with our **Grant Cluster** application.

 ## I can't create a new account